PrefectHQ/prefect/src/prefect/agent/kubernetes/README.md

 # k8s-agent

-The Prefect Kubernetes agent that turns a cluster into a workflow orchestration system.
+The Prefect Kubernetes agent that turns a cluster into a workflow execution platform, orchestrated by Prefect Cloud.

 If running on GKE you may need to execute: `kubectl create clusterrolebinding default-admin --clusterrole cluster-admin --serviceaccount=default:default`